Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Preliminaries

 \section{Preliminaries}

 For a positive integer $\el$, we denote the set $\{1, \ldots, \el\}$ by $[\el]$.
 For a set \XX and an integer $k$, we denote the set of all possible subsets of \XX of size $k$ by $\PPP_k(\XX)$.

 Let $\VV = \{v_i: i\in[n]\}$ be a set of $n$ {\em voters} and $\CC = \{c_j: j\in[m]\}$ be a set of $m$ {\em candidates}.
 If not mentioned otherwise, we denote the set of candidates, the set of voters, the number of candidates, and the number of voters by \CC, \VV, $m$, and $n$ respectively.
-Every voter $v_i$ has a {\em preference} $\suc_i$ which is a complete order over the set \CC of candidates.
+Every voter $v_i$ has a {\em preference} $\suc_i$ which is a linear order over the set \CC of candidates.
 We say voter $v_i$ prefers a candidate $x\in\CC$ over another candidate $y\in\CC$ if $x\suc_i y$.
 We denote the set of all preferences over \CC by $\LL(\CC)$.
+For a preference ${\suc}\in\LL(\CC)$ and an integer \el, we denote \el copies of $\suc$ by $\suc^\el$.
 The $n$-tuple $(\suc_i)_{i\in[n]} \in\LL(\CC)^n$ of the preferences of all the voters is called a {\em profile}.
 For a subset $M\subseteq[n]$, we call $(\suc_i)_{i\in M}$ a sub-profile of $(\suc_i)_{i\in[n]}$.
 We often view a profile \PP as a multi-set consisting of the preferences in \PP to avoid use of cumbersome notations.
 The view of a profile we are considering will be clear from the context.
-Given a preference $\suc\LL(\CC)$ and a positive integer \el, we denote the profile consisting of \el copies of the preference \suc by $\suc^\el$.
-A {\em domain} is a set of profiles.
-The single crossing domain is defined as follows.
+The single-crossing domain is defined as follows.